Skip to content

 Required readings

-Leeds, M. A., Von Allmen, P., \& Matheson, V. A. (2018).
+Leeds, M. A., Von Allmen, P., & Matheson, V. A. (2018).
 The Economics of Sports

-Lecture slides (provided via OLE
+Lecture slides (provided via OLE)

-Selected articles from scientific journals
+Selected articles from academic journals

 Download as pdf